Skip to content Skip to footer

 The FBI’s Washington Bureau field office assistant director, Steve D’Antuono, said at a news conference that his office has opened 170 case files, and that agents have received over 100,000 “pieces of digital media” and are “scouring every one for investigative and digital leads.”

-Michael Sherwin, the acting U.S. attorney in Washington, D.C., said the “scope and scale” of the Capitol assault investigation is unprecedented in FBI and DOJ history, and that more than 70 people tied to the attack had been charged with crimes.
-Sherwin said he expected that number to rise into the hundreds, and that prosecutors are looking at charging some of the attackers with sedition and conspiracy, which carry sentences of up to 20 years in prison.
+Acting U.S. attorney in Washington, D.C., Michael Sherwin said the “scope and scale” of the Capitol assault investigation is unprecedented in FBI and DOJ history, and that more than 70 people linked to the attack had been criminally charged.
+As The New York Times reported, Sherwin said he expects that number to increase by hundreds, and that prosecutors are considering charging some of the attackers with sedition and conspiracy, which carry sentences of up to 20 years in prison.

 He told reporters that the warnings had been shared with multiple law enforcement agencies and that separate intelligence had led agents to visit several individuals in the run-up to the pro-Trump protest to prevent them from traveling to the event.
 D’Antuono also pointed to the arrest of Proud Boy leader Enrique Tarrio shortly after he arrived in D.C. for the event.